bmacnaughton/gulp-markers/README.md

 <h4><b><code>.addMarkers(array)</code></b></h4>

-addMarkers has one argument - an array of objects, each defining a marker as described above.
+adds an array of markers.
+Each element is an object that defines a marker as described above.

 <h4><b><code>.findMarkers(opts)</code></b></h4>

-findMarkers returns a transform stream.
+returns a transform stream.
 No opts are currently implemented.
 The filenames in which the markers were found can be fetched.

 <h4><b><code>.replaceMarkers(opts)</code></b></h4>

-replaceMarkers returns a transform stream.
+returns a transform stream.
 No opts are currently implemented.
-If you wish to replace the markers without first finding them just use replaceMarkers without first using findMarkers. replaceMarkers may be invoked multiple times.
+If you wish to replace the markers without first finding them just use `replaceMarkers` without first using `findMarkers`. `replaceMarkers` may be invoked multiple times; it doesn't add any state to the `Marker` object.

 <h4><b><code>.getMarkerTags()</code></b></h4>

-getMarkerTags returns an array filled with all marker tags.
+returns an array filled with all marker tags.

 <h4><b><code>.getFilesForMarker(tag)</code></b></h4>

 returns an array of filenames in which the marker defined by `tag` was found.
 The filenames are in the form returned by `path.resolve()`.
+Note - The `findMarkers` transform must be executed in order to capture the files in which matches occur.

 ## A little background